MarceloLuisDantas/Sector-Seven/README.md

 ```

 ### Manual
-To install manually: Create a folder in your desired location.
+To install manually: Create a folder named `~/.sector`.
 Move the sector.py file into it.
 Add the alias to your shell configuration file to use Sector from anywhere.

 ## How to Use
 ### Creating a project